 Following breakfast, guests are taken back to Quito.

-Fully inclusive package including: horse, spare horse(s) taken, guide and local groom(s) who saddle and unsaddle the horses etc., 3 meals per day (from lunch day 1 to breakfast day 8, excluding dinner day 7), snacks and water on rides, 7 nights’ accommodation, national park/private reserves etc. entrance fees, transport from & back to Quito (normally from/back to your hotel, depending on hotel location), transport of bags between lodgings and all local taxes.
+Fully inclusive package including: horse, spare horse(s) taken, guide and local groom(s) who saddle and unsaddle the horses etc., 3 meals per day (from lunch day 1 to breakfast day 8, excluding dinner day 7), snacks and water on rides, 7 nights’ accommodation, national park/private reserves etc. entrance fees, transport of bags between lodgings and all local taxes.
 Saddlebags and ponchos (wool & rain) provided for each guest.

 Riding ability: intermediate and above – able to canter in open spaces and also be prepared to ride on steep slopes and tricky terrain.
 Guests need to be riding fit – long days in the saddle with some tough riding.
 At various points guests may be leading their horses (but not normally over long distances).
 Please consult with us if you have any doubts.

 Guides: expert rider leading the trip, bilingual with much experience.
 Also at least one skilled, local horseman accompanies the group.

 |2015 Scheduled Dates|

 |17-01-2015 to 24-01-2015|

 |11-07-2015 to 18-07-2015|